 Cost of Living

 MERIC derives the cost of living index for each state by averaging the indices of participating cities and metropolitan areas in that state.
-Missouri had the 6th lowest cost of living in the United States for the fourth quarter 2020.
+Missouri had the sixth lowest cost of living in the United States for 2023.